burrowers/garble/README.md

 * Exported methods are never obfuscated at the moment, since they could be required by interfaces and reflection.
 This area is a work in progress.

-* Functions implemented outside Go, such as assembly, aren't obfuscated since we currently only transform the input Go source.

 * Go plugins are not currently supported; see [#87](https://github.com/burrowers/garble/issues/87).

 * There are cases where garble is a little too agressive with obfuscation, this may lead to identifiers getting obfuscated which are needed for reflection, e.g. to parse JSON into a struct; see [#162](https://github.com/burrowers/garble/issues/162).
 To work around this you can pass a hint to garble, that an type is used for reflection via passing it to `reflect.TypeOf` or `reflect.ValueOf` in the same file: